velizar-stefanovic/Belgrade-Rent-Price-Prediction-Model/readme.md

 ![cover photo](https://bs-uploads.toptal.io/blackfish-uploads/components/blog_post_page/content/cover_image_file/cover_image/1282554/retina_1708x683_cover-real-estate-valuation-30b8ba2321ec50c0f2c5d026b10a88df.png)

-### Belgrade Renting Price Prediction Tool
+# Belgrade Renting Price Prediction Tool

 The Renting Price Prediction Tool is designed to assist users in estimating rental prices for properties in Belgrade, Serbia.
-The project involves the collection, cleaning, and analysis of rental data from the popular Serbian renting website, [Nekretnine](www.nekretnine.rs).
+The project involves the collection, cleaning, and analysis of rental data from the popular Serbian renting website - [Nekretnine](www.nekretnine.rs).
 With this tool, users can input various property attributes such as property area size, number of rooms, heating type, general condition, and location to receive a predicted rental price in euros.

 ## Dataset